Sri Ramakrishna’s Birth Anniversary Celebrated in Dakshineswar

 Shouting, ‘Victory, victory to You,’ we have attained the mine of immortality.

 Sri Ramakrishna listens to the song with full attention and his hands folded.
 While listening, he suddenly goes into ecstasy.
 In fact, Thakur’s mind is like a dry matchstick – strike it but once and it lights.
 The mind of an ordinary man is like a wet matchstick – howsoever much you may strike it, it doesn’t ignite.
-The reason is that it is attached to the objects of sense enjoyment.
+The reason is that it is attached to the objects of sensory enjoyment.
 Sri Ramakrishna remains absorbed in meditation.
 After a long time, Kalikrishna whispers something in Bhavanath’s ear.

 What should be first?
 Name of the Lord or instruction to the working classes